ShreyNayakpara/ScriptCTF-write_up/JustSomeAvocado.md

 **Write Up: Just Some Avocado**

-Provided is the jpg image provided in the problem→
+Provided is the jpg image in the problem→

 ![alt text](avocado.jpg)

 Using Apri Solve/ Binwalk extract the two hidden files inside this jpg image named as **justsomezip.zip** & **staticnoise.wav**

 So initially both the files are password protected (i.e. the entire zip folder named 00000196.zip).
 So here use brute force using **hashcat** and **john the ripper** to extract its passcode.
-I used rock.txt for getting the hashing reverse.
+I used rockyou.txt for getting the hashing reverse.

 ![alt text](avocado1.png)
 So password for the combined folder zip is **impassive3428**